AnnaBorisova/python-test/README.md

 # python-test
 Python test: produce demand forecast based on the 5-year historical data

-Find the code, containing exploratory analysis and training and forecast in the jupyter notebook "Forecast"
+Find the code, containing exploratory analysis and the forecast including the forecasting process in the jupyter notebook "Forecast"